Research Interests

 Grape Cold Hardiness Prediction via Multi-Task Learning

-Aseem Saxena, Paola Pesantez-Cabrera, Rohan Ballapragada, Kin-Ho Lam, Alan Fern, Markus Keller
+Aseem Saxena, Paola Pesantez-Cabrera, Rohan Ballapragada, Kin-Ho Lam, Alan Fern, Markus

 Innovative Applications of Artificial Intelligence (IAAI), 2023 (Accepted)